 If there’s two things Coloradans love, it’s bikes and beer.
+Beer and bikes in Fort Collins are not necessarily an uncommon combination.
 And while there has always been plenty of opportunities to mix these two loves, a bike shop in Fort Collins is taking it to the next level.

 Brave New Wheel, a 33-year-old bike shop just north of the CSU campus, recently applied for a license to serve beer and wine in its store.
 If approved at its hearing in early February, the store will be able to serve drinks to customers as they wait for bike repairs, just another way to let cycling enthusiasts spend time together.
 The store said it wouldn’t change its hours or try to become a bar, but rather a place where people are able to enjoy two things they really love.
 It’s not the first time a bike shop in Colorado has tried to combine bikes and beers, which just goes to show how deeply the state’s passions are rooted.